Free EIN Lookup: 7 Simple Ways to Finding Your EIN

 If you’re looking for an employer identification number lookup, you’re probably already familiar with EIN.
 But, just to be sure: EIN is a federal tax ID number that consists of 9 digits.
 A unique number is assigned to each company upon its creation and is usually retained for its entire lifespan.

-First and foremost, a business needs this number to pay their state and federal taxes.
+First and foremost, a business needs this number to pay its state and federal taxes.
 There are also some other less common situations when you might need your EIN, including the following:

 EIN Lookup: Free Ways to Find It